discoveryworks/readme-dot-lint/foreign_repos/ibc-go/README.md

 |Middleware enabling the recovery of tokens sent to unsupported addresses.|[recovery](https://github.com/evmos/evmos/tree/main/x/recovery)|`middleware`|
 |Middleware that limits the in or out flow of an asset in a certain time period to minimise the risks of cross chain token transfers.
 This is implemented as a middleware wrapping ICS20 with the rate limiting logic implemented by cosmwasm contracts|[ibc-rate-limit](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit)|`middleware`|

-## Support

-We have active, helpful communities on Discord and Telegram.

-For questions and support please use the `developers` channel in the [Cosmos Network Discord server](https://discord.com/channels/669268347736686612/1019978171367559208) or join the [IBC Gang Discord server](https://discord.gg/RdpdkaXKpZ).
-The issue list of this repo is exclusively for bug reports and feature requests.

-To receive announcements of new releases or other technical updates, please join the [Telegram group that we administer](https://t.me/ibc_is_expansive).

 ## Contributing

 If you're interested in contributing to ibc-go, please take a look at the [contributing guidelines](./CONTRIBUTING.md).
 We welcome and appreciate community contributions!